yanosz/thw-reservierung/README.md

 -----------------------------
 Install passenger: <code>passenger-install-apache2-module # ...</code>

-Since passenger su's to the owner of the directoy, creating a new user is recommended:
+Since passenger su's to the owner of the directory, creating a new user is recommended:

 <code>useradd -s /bin/bash reservireung && chown /srv/reservierung</code>